 The papers will be evaluated on the basis of the following general criteria:

 - Contribution to the social/behavioral sciences

-The winner of the Competition will receive a cash prize of $2,000 as well as a sum of $350 to partially offset the cost of transportation and lodging at the annual meeting of the Society.
+The first place winner of the Competition will receive a cash prize of $3,000.
 In addition, the winner will also receive a Baccarat crystal trophy.
-Depending on the quality of the submissions, the jurors may elect to award a second and third place prize.
+Second place will receive $1,500 and third $750.
+All winners will receive a sum of $350 to partially offset the cost of transportation and 2 nights lodging at the annual meeting of the Society.

 Several winning manuscripts from previous years have been published.
 Potential applicants may wish to review these articles.

 Devon D. Brewer, "Hip Hop Graffiti Writers’ Evaluations of Strategies to Control Illegal Graffiti," Human Organization, volume 51, #2 (Summer, 1992), pp. 188-196.
 First Prize Winner, 1991.

 Elizabeth L. Krause, "The Looking Glass of Historic Preservation in Micronesia: A Reflection of Modernization and Changing Values," Human Organization, volume 51, #2 (Summer, 1992), pp. 197-201.
 Second Prize Winner, 1991.